-Entrepreneurs on Fire wants their customers to achieve greatness in 2016.
+Entrepreneurs on Fire wants their customers to achieve greatness.
 They do things a little differently.
 This well-established brand encourages visitors to grab their product.
 But they also offer free goodies once you scroll down.
 You can also see results from their income reports.

 Moz empowers customers to take charge of their data.
 Their product descriptions highlight how to beat competitors and measure the results.
 There are no exaggerations or nonsensical claims.
 Also, notice the direct calls-to-action and the options to learn more.
 Educate your visitors.

 Business Casual Copywriting eats, sleeps, and breathes premium copy.
 Using a personal tone, they speak directly to the needs of their customers.
 Disclosing exactly what frustrates the customer makes them a powerful example.
 If you need answers, just fill out the form to the right.